SWeav02/baderkit/docs/index.md

     baderkit --help
     ```

-=== "Web App (Optional)"
+=== "GUI App (Optional)"

-    In addition to the core package, there is an optional web app feature which allows
+    In addition to the core package, there is an optional GUI feature which allows
     for easy viewing and plotting of results.
 This requires extra dependencies which
     can be installed through pip.

     ```bash
-    pip install baderkit[webapp]
+    pip install baderkit[gui]
     ```

     !!!
 Note
-        This is kept as optional because the web app requires significantly more
+        This is kept as optional as the GUI requires significantly more dependencies
-        dependencies than the base app.
+        than the base app.
 Unfortunately, this means conda cannot
         be used, as it does not allow for optional dependencies.

 ---